oxfordinternetinstitute/oxonfair/measures.md

 However, no other fairness toolkit optimizes it.
 All of these measures are subtly different, but weight data in the same way.
-Freedman et al. considers the weighted proportion of people in a particular group recieving positive decisions vs. the total number of people in the group.
+Freedman et al. considers the weighted proportion of people in a particular group receiving positive decisions vs. the total number of people in the group.

-Wachter et al. examines the weighted proportion of [members of a protected group]  within the set of all people recieving a positive decision; and the same weighted proportion of [members of the protected group] within the set of all people recieving a negative decision.
-If this proportion is larger for the positive set, than the negative set, the group is doing disproportionately well, and if it smaller, the group is doing disproportionately badly.
+Wachter et al. examines the weighted proportion of [members of a protected group] within the set of all people receiving a positive decision; and the same weighted proportion of [members of the protected group] within the set of all people receiving a negative decision.
+If this proportion is larger for the positive set, than the negative set, the group is doing disproportionately well, and if it is smaller, the group is doing disproportionately badly.

 Clarify and IBM360 measures the difference of the two measures in Wachter et al.

-All methods are broadly equivilent in the sense that the difference between every pair of groups using Freedman's measure is zero if and only if the difference between positives and negatives measures of Wachter et al., for every group is zero.
+All methods are broadly equivalent in the sense that the difference between every pair of groups using Freedman's measure is zero if and only if the difference between positives and negatives measures of Wachter et al., for every group is zero.

 For simplicity, we implement Freedman's measure.
-This give nautural extensions to difference in conditional selection rate, corresponding to conditional demographic parity, and average ratio in conditional selection rate, corresponding to disparate impact.
+This give natural extensions to difference in conditional selection rate, corresponding to conditional demographic parity, and average ratio in conditional selection rate, corresponding to disparate impact.
 Moreover, the levelling-up measures such as minimal conditional selection rate will also work, which is not the case for the measure of Wachter et al.

-We assign a weight $w_i$ to an individual $i$ belonging to a particular protected group, and conditioning factor e.g. school as:
+We assign a weight $w_i$ to an individual $i$ belonging to a particular protected group, and conditioning factor e.g., school as:

 $$
 w_i = \frac{\#\text{individuals with the same conditioning factor}}{\#\text{individuals belonging to the same group and conditioning factor}}
 $$

-The conditional positive decision rate is then given by:
+The conditional positive decision rate is given by:
 $$ \frac {\text{wTP+ wFP}{wTP +wFP +wFN +wTN}$$ where wTP, wFP, wFN, wTN are the weighted sum of True Positives, False Positives using the weights $w_i$.

 This can be used for levelling up, by enforcing minimum conditional selection rates, and enforcing conditional demographic parity.

 The use of conditional metrics is somewhat more involved, as it requires the specification of a conditioning factor, alongside groups.
-Here is a quick example using a conditional minimimal selection rate of 0.3.
+Here is a quick example using a conditional minimal selection rate of 0.3.

     import oxonfair
     import xgboost